-In order to participate in practice or contest, an athlete must be in regular school attendance, which means the student must be at school in attendance by 8:30 am on regular school days and at 10:05 am on 2-hour delay days.
+In order to participate in practice or contest, an athlete must be in regular school attendance, which means the student must be at school in attendance by 8:30 am on regular school days and at 9:35 am on 2-hour delay days.
 An athlete may not participate on a day when not in full attendance because of illness.
 Absence in special situations such as funerals, weddings, medical appointments etc., would be acceptable but should be arranged ahead of time.
 In order for college visits to be excused, they must be prearranged following the prearranged absence policy.
 Staying out of school for work or "needed at home" would not be acceptable.
-An athlete not in full attendance the day following a competition may be ineligible to participate in the next competition.
-On days with a "2-hour delay" start, athletes must be in attendance at 10:05 a.m. in order to be eligible to participate.